 – Jack Cameron

-As always the comments section is reserved for those who knew Mary who might want to share any thoughts or memories of her.
+As always, the comments section is moderated and reserved for those who knew Willem and want to share any thoughts or memories of him.